gtoonstra/etl-with-airflow/docs/datavault2.rst

             AND     l.hkey_product = sod.hkey_product
         )

 Loading satellite is the point where chronological ordering becomes truly important.
 If we don't get the load cycles in chronological order for hubs and links then the "load_dtm" for them will be wrong, but functionally the data vault should keep operating.
+Why is this only relevant for satellites?
+Because hubs and links do not have 'rate-of-change'.
+The links document relationships, but these do not change over time, except for their supposed effectivity.
+Hubs document the presence of business keys, but these do not change over time, except for their supposed effectivity.
+Only satellites have a rate-of-change associated with them, which is why they have start and end dates.
+It is possible that a business key or relation gets deleted in the source system.
+In our our datavault we'd like to maintain the data there (we never delete except for corruption / resolving incidents).
+The way how that is done is through "effectivity" tables, which are start/end dates in a table connected to the hub or link that record over which time that hub or link should be active.

 For satellites, the chronological ordering determines the version of the entity at a specific time, so it affects what the most current version would look like now.
-An objective is to avoid loading duplicates, which is the reason we look at characteristics that warrant a new version of the satellite or not.
+This is why they have to be loaded in chronological order, because if they were not, the last active record would be different and the active periods would probably look skewed.
+Another objective for loading it in chronological order is to eliminate true duplicates; if the records come in fast and do not have a chronological order than either true duplicates are not always detected or un-true duplicates are detected and records get eliminated.

 Splitting a satellite is a common practice to record data that has different rates of change.
 For example, if a table has 40 columns as 20 columns change rapidly and 20 more slowly, then if we were to keep everything in the same table, we'd accumulate data twice as fast.
 By splitting it into 2 separate tables we can keep the detailed changes to a minimum.
 This is the typical stanza for loading a satellite.
 Pay attention to how in Hive you can't specify destination columns.
 If you keep staging data in the same table you'd also have an additional WHERE clause that specifies `load_dtm = xxxxx`.